jessebwr/yahtzee/doc/readme.txt

 bracket is updated everytime a match ends, until only a single player (the winner) is left int he bracket.
-Along the way if two players make the exact same decisions, a tie break game begins and the players are given difference dice rolls as explain in the assignment.
+Along the way if two players make the exact same decisions, a tie break game begins and the players are given difference dice rolls as explained in the assignment.
+The manager handles players quitting when they're not in any matches.
 See the Yahtzee Protocol page for a more detailed explanation of the different messages the manager listens for and sends out.